techidaily/site-ios-unlock/source/_posts/in-2024-how-to-unlock-a-found-apple-iphone-12-pro-by-drfone-ios.md

 ![unlock ios screen](https://images.wondershare.com/drfone/guide/unlock-ios-screen-9.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/QPAKth3O_5c?si=M69YSY0Mk_gsdU0Q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 So that's how you can easily unlock a found iPhone.
 This method has been tested, and it will surely work for you.
 So, if you have an iPhone that is locked or disabled, you can use this method to unlock it without any problem.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/4DJKH1uY7P0?si=tCG66XVlbwSKoATj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## What Can I Do to Contact Its Owner?